anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `categorical_encoding`

 This group of transformers functions used to converting a categorical attribute into numerical attribute(s).

+**🚧 TODO: Please clarify and provide an example for the following:**
 Users should use only one function at a time and section of other function should be commented like if user want to use categorical to numerical conversion using unsupervised method then all Section of categorical to numerical conversion using supervised method should be commented.

 #### `cat_to_num_unsupervised`

 🔎 _Corresponds to [`transformers.cat_to_num_unsupervised`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.cat_to_num_unsupervised)_

-- `list_of_cols`: List of categorical columns to transform e.g.,  ["col1", "col2"]
+- `list_of_cols`: The categorical columns (list of strings or string of column names separated by `|`) to encode.

-- `drop_cols`: List of columns to be dropped e.g.,  ["col1", "col2"].
+  Can be set to `"all"` to include all categorical columns.

+- `drop_cols`: The columns (list of strings or string of column names separated by `|`) to exclude from categorical encoding.

-- `method_type`: 1 for Label Encoding or 0 for One hot encoding.
+- `method_type`: The encoding method.
+Set to `1` for label encoding and to `0` for one-hot encoding.
+  **🚧 TODO: Shouldn't this be `label_encoding` and `onehot_encoding` to be consistent with the other methods?**
-  In label encoding,  each categorical value is assigned a unique integer based on alphabetical or frequency ordering (both ascending & descending options are available that can be selected by index_order argument).
+  With label encoding, each categorical value is assigned a unique integer based on the ordering specified through `index_order`.

-  In one-hot encoding,  every unique value in the column will be added in a form of dummy/binary column.
-(Default value = 1)
+  With one-hot encoding, each categorical value will be represented by a binary column.

-- `index_order`: frequencyDesc",  "frequencyAsc",  "alphabetDesc",  "alphabetAsc".
-Valid only for Label Encoding method_type.
-(Default value = "frequencyDesc")
+  Defaults to `1` (label encoding).

+- `index_order`: The order assigned to the categorical values when `method_type` is set to `1` (label encoding).
+  Possible values are:
+    - `frequencyDesc` (default): Order by descending frequency.
+    - `frequencyAsc`: Order by ascending frequency.
+    - `alphabetDesc`: Order alphabetically (descending).
+    - `alphabetAsc`: Order alphabetically (ascending).

-- `cardinality_threshold`: Defines threshold to skip columns with higher cardinality values from encoding.
-Default value is 100.
+- `cardinality_threshold`: Columns with a cardinality above this threshold are excluded from enconding.
+  Defaults to `100`.

 🤓  _Example:_
 ```yaml